These 5 Shoe Trends Are Set To Dominate The Rest Of 2022

-Nothing marks the start of autumn like packing away our sandals and busting out our favourite closed-toe shoes.
-And while some classic styles are synonymous with this time of year — a knee-high boot, a loafer — this autumn/winter season is bringing plenty of interesting trends into the mix.
+Nothing marks the start of spring like packing away our boots and busting out our favourite open-toe shoes.
+And while some classic styles are synonymous with this time of year — easy-to-style slides and strappy sandals — this spring/summer season is bringing plenty of interesting trends into the mix.

 The '90s and early aughts nostalgia, for one, is still a leading influence over our sartorial choices, with more and more long-forgotten trends having full-on renaissances.
-Mary Janes are back in a big way, reimagined in a variety of styles and heights, while the slouchy boot has (finally) made a triumphant return.
-Carrying over from the first half of 2022, towering platforms are still very much en vogue, adding a few extra inches to everything from our dancing shoes to our everyday boots — and to the delight of the heel-averse, this includes wedges, too.
+Mary Janes are back in a big way, reimagined in a variety of styles and heights, and carrying over from the first half of 2022, towering platforms are still very much en vogue, adding a few extra inches to everything from our dancing shoes to our everyday boots — and to the delight of the heel-averse, this includes wedges, too.

 Of course, Y2K fashion isn’t the only thing influencing what we adorn our feet with.
 The chunky loafer is still going strong, and if you partook in Cowgirl Summer you’ll be pleased to know that your Western-leaning footwear will remain a mainstay through 2023.